rokon-genaibd/PG_DB/README.md

 # PostgreSQL Docker Setup

-This setup creates a PostgreSQL database in Docker with the following configurations:
+This repository contains a containerized PostgreSQL database setup that can be deployed locally or to a remote server and accessed from anywhere.

+## Configuration Details

 - Database name: nawabii
 - User: rokon